Is my driver's license suspended?

 - Breath / Blood Test Refusal is 1 year with a 90 day wait for a hardship license.

-- Breath / Blood Test Refusal increased to 3 years and 3 year wait for hardship license.
+- Breath / Blood Test Refusal increased to 3 years and 3 year wait for hardship license for a second offense within 5 years.

 - Breath / Blood Failure is 90 days with a 30 day wait for a hardship license.

-- Breath / Blood Test Failure is increased to 1 year with a 1 year wait for a hardship license.
+- Breath / Blood Test Failure is increased to 1 year with a 1 year wait for a hardship license for a second offense within 5 years.

 - Urine Test Refusal is a consecutive suspension for 1 year with a 180 day wait for a hardship license.

-- Urine Test Refusal is increased to 3 years with a 2 year wait for a hardship license.
+- Urine Test Refusal is increased to 3 years with a 2 year wait for a hardship license for a second offense within 5 years.

 NOTE: Suspension lengths are increased if within 5 years of the date of arrest the person has been suspended by Oregon DMV for failed or refused a breath, blood or urine test; been convicted of DUI; or participated in a DUII diversion program.